 Sixty enslaved Africans left a plantation in Capisterre and set up a community on the slope of Mt Misery, De Poincy sent soldiers to restore order.
 One man survived as a runaway longer than the rest and achieved heroic status however he was captured and executed before the end of the year.

 The French community was allowed to restart tobacco planting.
-Warner extended the ban in the English part of the island by another 12 months, Sensing that an alternative was needed, De Ppoincy introduced sugar cane. .
+Warner extended the ban in the English part of the island by another 12 months.
+Sensing that an alternative was needed, De Poincy introduced sugar cane. .

-Although tobacco planting was allowed, the weather was against the settlers.
-Warner started insisting on the payment of rents in his role as Lieutenant General of the islands.
-The planters objected.
+Although the ban on tobacco planting was lifted, the weather was against the settlers.
+Warner however, insisted on the payment of rents in his role as Lieutenant General of the islands.
+The planters objected vociferously.
 One was executed.

 1500 men took up arms and a list of grievances was drawn up.
 The colonists insisted that they lived in a free colony and that laws should be passed by an Representative Assembly.
 Warner gave in and created an Assembly of 24 men.
 However, 4 men who went to make presentations in England never returned and others still on island were banished.

 The Governors of Guadeloupe and Martinique resented the Governor General’s interference and asked that he be replaced.
 The Compagnie des Iles d’Amerique sent out Noel Patrocles de Thoissy who was well received in those islands.
 Thoissy was not allowed to land in Basseterre and Warner refused to meet with him.